Supergrow

 DataFeedWatch is Product Feed Optimization tool used my marketing agencies managing large product listicle content

-DataFeedWatch is a product-feed management platform built for agencies working with multiple ecommerce or retail clients, enabling them to optimise feed data across channels at scale.
-It uses AI-driven optimisation, rule-based automation and robust channel integration to improve feed quality, performance metrics and ad outcomes.
+DataFeedWatch is a product-feed management platform built for agencies working with multiple ecommerce or retail clients, enabling them to optimize feed data across channels at scale.
+It uses AI-driven optimization, rule-based automation, and robust channel integration to improve feed quality, performance metrics, and ad outcomes.
 Agencies can apply custom rules across clients, run A/B tests on feed versions and monitor results in one central dashboard.

-The platform supports over 2,000 channels and marketplaces, making it suitable for agencies managing broad multi-client eCommerce campaigns alongside shopping-ad and social-commerce activity.
-With dedicated support and reusable workflows, agencies can streamline operations and scale optimisation without rebuilding each client setup from scratch.
+The platform supports over 2,000 channels and marketplaces, making it suitable for agencies managing broad, multi-client eCommerce campaigns alongside shopping ad and social commerce activity.
+With dedicated support and reusable workflows, agencies can streamline operations and scale optimization without rebuilding each client setup from scratch.

 Key Features:

-• AI-powered feed optimisation: auto-generate titles, descriptions, categories, sizes and colours.
+• AI-powered feed optimization: auto-generate titles, descriptions, categories, sizes and colors.

 • Custom rule creation and reuse across clients and channels.